-The sickbays of the refit Enterprise, Enterprise-A, Enterprise-D and Voyager were all the same set, originally built for the aborted second Star Trek television series Phase II.
+The sickbays of the refit Enterprise, Enterprise-A, Enterprise-D and Voyager were all the same set, originally built for the aborted second Star Trek television series Phase II in the late 1970s.
 It even doubled as bar and observation lounge!

-Production Designer Harold Michaelson told Starlog magazine (January 1980, My Star Trek Scrapbook has the full interview) that the design philosophy on Star Trek: The Motion Picture was to open things up compared to The Original Series:
+Production Designer Harold Michaelson told Starlog after the release of Star Trek: The Motion Picture in 1979 (My Star Trek Scrapbook has the full interview) that his design philosophy had been to open things up compared to The Original Series:

 In the medical room, we changed things to where you can see through to several rooms.
 The eye is never stopped by a wall.

 In keeping with the clean and futuristic look of the rest of the refit Enterprise, sickbay was painted white and given little superfluous detail.

 The set underwent minor changes in Star Trek II.
 Numbers were added to the biobed alcoves, which suggest a half circle of beds surrounds the examination room and doctor’s office.
 Director Nicholas Meyer also shot all scenes in darker colors to give the ship a more claustrophobic feel.